Universal Darwinism

 Universal Darwinism encompasses every extension of Charles Darwin’s theory of “descent with modification” beyond its original application to biological organisms.
 This theory is most often identified as a theory of “evolution”:

 Universal Darwinism is motivated by the conviction that the dynamics identified by Darwin, of variation, selection, and retention, can be applied to other patterns, phenomena, and systems – such as those studied in Psychology, Sociology, medicine, computer science, and geology.
 Within education, virtually all Coherence Discourses invoke evolutionary dynamics.
-Some, such as Enactivism and Complex Systems Research, assert that “learning” and “biological evolution” are instances of the same phenomenon, merely applied at different levels of organization.
+Some, such as Enactivism, Complex Systems Research, and Learning-Machine Discourses, assert that “learning” and “biological evolution” are instances of the same phenomenon, merely applied at different levels of organization.
 That is, “systemic learning,” “systemic adaptation,” and “systemic evolution” can be understood as synonyms.
 Illustrative constructs include:

 • Cross-Adaptation – a type of physiological Learning Transfer by which a learning/adaptation developed to respond to one set of environmental stressors is applied with positive effect in a novel (and, often, very different) situation